-Male students with LD who get special education services far outnumber their female counterparts: almost two-thirds of 6-to-17-year-old schoolchildren in this category are boys, despite an almost even split among males (51.4%) and females (48.6%) in the overall public school population.
+Male students with LD who get special education services far outnumber their female counterparts: almost twothirds of students ages 6-17 in this category are boys, despite an almost even split among males (51.4%) and females (48.6%) in the overall public school population.
 Males with disabilities are known to have poorer classroom engagement behaviors and are more likely to face in-school disciplinary actions and arrest in the community.